 As mentioned in the theory section it is possible to extend the frequency range by “overclocking” or “underclocking” the Si5351A.
 This means that the VCO will operate over or under its specified frequency range from 600 MHz to 900 MHz.
 In either case the outer limits are very device specific.
 This means that one Si5351A may go a bit further than another one, and you cannot tell before trying.

 Empirical data shows that the typical maximum VCO frequency is slightly lower than 1,2 GHz.
 Given that the minimum OMD is 4, this means that the maximum output frequency is somewhere between 290 MHz and 300 MHz.
-At the other end the minimum VCO frequency is around 420 MHz resulting in a minimum output frequency around 2 kHz.
+At the lower end the minimum VCO frequency is around 420 MHz resulting in a minimum output frequency around 2 kHz.
 For I/Q purposes the minimum output frequency is around 3,3 MHz with an even integer OMD.